 Are You Being Defensive?

 Before getting angry and thinking someone is being critical of your parenting, pause.
 Is this is a sensitive topic for you?
 Do you have an issue with the person saying the advice and not the advice itself?
 Sometimes we get defensive, especially when it comes to our children and we get our guard up.
 We might feel that family is always criticizing us and every comment feel like a dagger.

-There are so many parenting experts out there, and I do not claim to be one even though I write on the topic of positive parenting a lot, but you are the one who knows your child the best.
+There are so many parenting experts out there, and I do not claim to be one even though I write on the topic of positive parenting (like inductive discipline)a lot, but you are the one who knows your child the best.
 The best way to build your parenting confidence is to listen to your gut when you need to make a parenting decision.

-You can educate yourself on parenting and then use the information that you discover to make your own choices and adjust based on your child’s reactions.
+You can educate yourself on parenting and then use the information that you discover to make your own choices and adjust based on your childrens reactions.